Unit 2: Authorizations

 The above 30 miles/30 minutes travel time rule does not apply to a specialty M.D.

-Speciality Care Coordinators
+Specialty Care Coordinators

 Certain medical conditions require a specialist or specialty-care center to provide and/or coordinate the member's primary and specialty care.
 In these cases, a specialty care coordinator (SCC) may be designated.
 The Medical Director must approve the designation of SCC.